About Project GOAL

 - Combats the growing problems of illiteracy, school delinquency, adolescent crime and obesity.

 Project GOAL currently operates it's after school program for sixth, seventh and eighth grade children from Providence, Pawtucket, and Central Falls every Monday and Friday from 3 to 6PM.
-The students are selected for their soccer abilities and academic potential.
+The students are selected for their passion for soccer and academic potential.
 Our program is provided at no charge to the participants but the students are encouraged to "earn" time on the field by exhibiting good schoolwork habits.

 GOAL participants work with professional educators to improve their study skills and habits with emphasis on strengthening weak areas of their schoolwork.
 They also have the opportunity to learn from and meet members of the health, business and sports community who advise on the importance of education and a healthy lifestyle.